kdorff/voice-lap-timer-support/README.md

 - **This code only works Chrome-based browsers**.
 - Chrome on Mac is my daily driver and will be the best tested.
-- Chrome on Anroid (on my current Pixel phone) stops listening after one command.
 - I've tested with Chrome and Safari on Mac.
 - I've tested with Chrome on Windows.
+- Chrome on Anroid (on my current Pixel phone) stops listening after one command.
+Colors are wrong on all mobile.
 - Chrome on iPad works but the spoken lap time is stuttery.
-Colors are odd.
+Colors are wrong on all mobile.
 - Safari on iPad works but the spoken lap time is stuttery.
-Colors are odd.
+Colors are wrong on all mobile.

 Learn more at [Web_Speech_API browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API#browser_compatibility).